Dcrown97/Dcrown97/README.md

 Feel free to checkout some of my projects on repos.
 - 🔭 I’m currently working on React Projects.
 - 🌱 I’m currently learning Node.js
-- 👯 I’m looking to collaborate on React/Laravel Projects
+- 👯 I’m open for jobs and looking to collaborate on React/Laravel Projects
 - 💬 Ask me about React/Laravel
 - 📫 How to reach me: aisimiyuoluwadara@gmail.com
 - 😄 Pronouns: ...
 He/Him